Uniform Asymptotic Inference and the Bootstrap After Model Selection: Selective inference

 We review the selective pivotal inference approach for hypothesis testing after model selection with FS, LAR, or the lasso.
-The technical of the TG statistic are deferred until the next two subsections, since they are not needed to understand how the method is used.
+The technical details of the TG statistic are deferred to the next two subsections, as they are not needed to understand how the method is used.
 The null hypotheses we consider are of the form $H_0: v^T \theta = 0$.
-An important special case occurs when the lienar contrast $v^T \theta$ gives a normalized coefficient in the regression of $\theta$ onto a subset of the variables in $X$.
-To be specific, in this case \smash{$v=X_A(X_A^T X_A)^{-1} e_j/(e_j^T(X_A^T X_A)^{-1} e_j)^{1/2}$}, for a subset $A \subseteq \{1,\ldots d\}$, where we let $X_A \in \R^{n \times |A|}$ denote the submatrix of $X$ whose columns correspond to elements of $A$ (with \smash{$X_A^T X_A$} assumed to be invertible for the chosen subset), and we write $e_j$ for the $j$th standard basis vector.
+An important special case occurs when the linear contrast $v^T \theta$ gives a normalized coefficient in the regression of $\theta$ onto a subset of the variables in $X$.
+To be specific, in this case \smash{$v=X_A(X_A^T X_A)^{-1} e_j/(e_j^T(X_A^T X_A)^{-1} e_j)^{1/2}$}, for a subset $A \subseteq \{1,\ldots,d\}$, where we let $X_A \in \R^{n \times |A|}$ denote the submatrix of $X$ whose columns correspond to elements of $A$ (with \smash{$X_A^T X_A$} assumed to be invertible for the chosen subset), and we write $e_j$ for the $j$th standard basis vector.
 This gives

 and therefore $H_0 : v^T \theta = 0$ is a test for the significance of the $j$th normalized coefficient in the linear projection of $\theta$ onto $X_A$, written as $\beta_j(A)$ for short.
-(Though the normalization in the denominator is irrelevant for this significance test, but acts as a key scaling factor for the asymptotics in Section \ref{sec:asymptotics}.)
-The idea of using a projection parameter for inference, $\beta_j(A)$, has also appeared in, e.g., \citet{posi,wass2014,exactlasso}.
+(Though the normalization in the denominator is irrelevant for this significance test, it acts as a key scaling factor for the asymptotics in Section \ref{sec:asymptotics}.)
+The idea of using a projection parameter for inference, $\beta_j(A)$, has also appeared in, e.g., \citet{berk2013valid, wasserman2014discussion,lee2016exact}.
 Here is now a summary of the testing framework.

-\begin{itemize} \item For every possible model $M$, corresponding to a partition element $\Pi_M$ of the sample space, and every $v \in \R^n$ and $\mu \in \R$, a TG statistic $T(\,\cdot\,;M,v,\mu)$ is defined (see \eqref{eq:cond_pivot_defn}, in the next subsection).
-This can be used as follows: if $Y$ is drawn from \eqref{eq:model}, and lands in the partition element $\Pi_M$ for model $M$, then we can choose any $v \in \R^n$, any $\mu \in \R$, and form the statistic $T(Y; M,v,\mu)$ to test the hypothesis $H_0 : v^T \theta = \mu$.
+\begin{itemize} \item For each possible model $M \in \cM$, and any $v \in \R^n$ and $\mu \in \R$, a TG statistic $T(\,\cdot\,;M,v,\mu)$ is defined (see \eqref{eq:cond_pivot_defn}, in the next subsection), whose domain is the partition element $\Pi_M$.
+This can be used as follows: if $Y$ is drawn from \eqref{eq:model}, and lands in the partition element $\Pi_M$ for model $M$, then the statistic $T(Y;M,v,\mu)$ provides us with a test for the hypothesis $H_0 : v^T \theta = \mu$.